dusking/medium/articles/article_7_decryption.md

 ## The front side

+CryptoJS supports a wide range of cryptographic algorithms, including symmetric key encryption algorithms like AES (Advanced Encryption Standard), hashing functions like SHA-256, and more.
+Its modular design allows developers to selectively include specific algorithms, minimizing the footprint of the library based on project requirements.
+In the context of our encryption process, we leverage the robust AES encryption, a widely adopted symmetric algorithm, to securely encrypt text.

 Setting up the front side is straightforward.
 Start by obtaining the encryption's secret key, securely stored as an environment variable.
 For the Initialization Vector (IV), a random 16-character string is generated.